EDUCATING PROFESSIONALS OF VARYING BACKGROUNDS

 Amanda Moore Chastain MA, CCC-SLP, COM®

-Amanda Chastain is an ASHA (American Speech-Language Hearing Association) certified and Kentucky licensed Speech-Language Pathologist with specific focus in the areas of Orofacial Myology and Pediatric Feeding.
-She is a Certified Orofacial Myologist (COM®) through The International Association of Orofacial Myology.
+Myologist (COM®) through The International Association of Orofacial Myology.
 As the owner and director of The Speech Network Pediatric Feeding and Orofacial Myology Clinic in Lexington KY, she dedicates her focus of practice to infants and toddlers with feeding difficulties as well as teens and adults with orofacial myofunctional deficits.
-Amanda is a Past President of the International Association of Orofacial Myology (IAOM), an approved IAOM instructor and provides trainings for infant and toddler feeding through her GoMAP (Guided Oral Movements with Active Patterning) Program.
+Amanda is a Past President of the International Association of Orofacial Myology (IAOM), an approved IAOM instructor, and provides training for infant and toddler feeding through her GoMAP (Guided Oral Movements with Active Patterning) Program.

 Financial: Amanda Chastain is also the owner and a treating clinician with The Speech Network in Lexington, KY, as well as an instructor for the International Association of Orofacial Myology for which she is paid.

-Non-financial: Amanda Chastain is the immediate Past President of the International Association of Orofacial Myology, a member of the American Speech-Language-Hearing Association and actively involved in her community providing speaking engagements for moms and families of patients with oromyofunctional dysfunction and feeding difficulties
+Non-financial: Amanda Chastain is a PastPresident of the International Association of Orofacial Myology, a member of the American Speech-Language-Hearing Association and actively involved in her community providing speaking engagements for moms and families of patients with oromyofunctional dysfunction and feeding difficulties.

 Angie Lehman RDH, COM®

-Financial: Angie Lehman is also the owner and a treating clinician with Oral Myofunctional Therapy of York in York, Pennsylvania, as well as an instructor for which she is paid.
+Financial: Angie Lehman is also the owner and a treating clinician with OMT of York,, as well as an instructor for the International Association of Orofacial Myology, for which she is paid.

 Kristie is an amazing teacher who takes her time to present the information in a very concise but simple way to understand.
 She is open to questions and really is attune to the student’s needs and levels of learning.